ImonChakraborty/jynx-gemini-context-CLI/README.md

 ## To access it from Linux terminal

-1. Open terminal / Konsole / Kitty / Sway / whatever you use
+1. Open terminal / Konsole / Kitty / Alacritty / whatever you use

 2. If you use bash: